Am I Mediocre? The Truth Most People Don’t Want to Face

 - Routines

-- and Environments that make action automatic rather than emotional.
+- Environments that make action more automatic than emotional

 book tip